-5.36 The size, type and tenure of any new housing is also a key issue for local communities in respect of new housing.
+5.34 The size, type and tenure of any new housing is also a key issue for local communities in respect of new housing.
 Delivering a wide choice of high-quality homes is essential to support a sustainable, vibrant, and mixed community and this is reflected in the housing objective for this Neighbourhood Plan.
 The specific mix of housing will clearly have an impact on the existing community and therefore careful thought needs to be applied to determining that mix.
-At the time of writing, there are two proposed allocations in the emerging Local Plan which do not have the benefit of planning permission, but which will need to provide an element of affordable housing (35 per cent), and therefore this Neighbourhood Plan may, dependent upon timing, influence the form of development on those sites.
+At the time of writing, there are two proposed allocations in the emerging Local Plan which do not have the benefit of planning permission, but which will need to provide an element of affordable housing (35 per cent), and therefore this Neighbourhood Plan has the opportunity to influence the form of development on those sites should they be included in the Adopted Local Plan.